Skip to content

 Is Penpot ready for professional UI work?

 Yes for UI design, prototyping, and small teams under $30/month.
-Penpot hit 500,000+ active users by 2026 and runs on a fully open-source stack.
+Penpot's user base has grown into the hundreds of thousands and it runs on a fully open-source stack.

 Penpot is the tool I'm most excited about in 2026, and I'll explain why with a caveat: it's not ready to replace Figma for large teams.
 But for freelancers, small studios, and anyone allergic to subscription pricing, it's remarkably capable.